Geriatric psychology: Alzheimer's disease

 Alzheimer's disease is the most common type of dementia, accounting for 60-80 percent of dementia cases.
 The effects of Alzheimer's are subtle at first but worsen as time passes.
 A common early symptom relates to difficulty recalling events of the recent past.
 Numerous symptoms arise as the disease progresses.
 These symptoms include: speech problems, disoriented states, issues with mood, lack of motivation, etc. Similar to dementia, a geriatric psychologist's role regarding Alzheimer's disease is the assessment, treatment, and research of the disease.
+Similarly, enrichment gardens may prove beneficial as mentioned before with other forms of dementia.
+However, there is currently no known cure for the disease.

 Vascular dementia

 Vascular dementia, the second most common type of dementia, is the result of a stroke.
 Often times, it is difficult to differentiate between various types of dementia due to overlying symptoms and pathology.
 Ultimately, vascular dementia is the result of difficulties involved in blood supply to the brain.
 A geriatric psychologist aids in the assessment, diagnosing, treatment, and research of vascular dementia.
+Non-pharmacological interventions have been researched as well.
+A meta-analysis on this topic found that non-pharmacological interventions had the most statistically significant outcomes when used complementarily to conventional treatments.
+Methods involving acupuncture tended to yield the most significant results in the studies analyzed.
+This could be due to acupuncture's potential ability to support synaptic plasticity, myelin integrity, and more.

 Parkinson's disease

 Parkinson's disease is a movement disorder that has symptoms like tremors, slowed movement, stiffness, and impaired balance.
 It primarily affects the motor system, which supports motor functions used for movement.
 As the disease advances, it is common for individuals to experience dementia that is specifically associated with Parkinson's disease.
 Those who suffer from this disease can also experience issues with sensory systems.
 A geriatric psychologist's role for those with Parkinson's disease would be helping the person diagnosed deal with the stress they may encounter regarding Parkinson's disease.
 Since it is not a brain disorder, the geriatric psychologist would not help with diagnosing or the treatment of the disease.
+Research has been conducted to evaluate the effectiveness of exercise in helping those with Parkinson's disease.
+One study found that there is potential in improving gait, balance, and strength.
+However, research is limited and researchers are unsure about the full potential of exercise as a form of intervention.
+Results from the study about improving fall risk is unclear.